 Step 3: Mash the potatoes

-Once they're cooked, use a colander to drain all the water from the pot.
-Then put the potatoes back in the same pot they cooked in.
+Once the potatoes are cooked, use a colander to drain all the water from the pot.
+Then, put the potatoes back in the same pot they cooked in and mash them with a potato masher, fork, or immersion blender until they reach your desired consistency.

 Step 4: Mix in the toppings